mike-ivs/mike-ivs.github.io/_pages/about.md

 ---
 Here's my simple little website dedicated to a few things:
-* A travel blog while we make our way back to England (the real reason your reading this!)
+* A travel blog while we make our way back to England (the real reason you're reading this!)
-* a tech blog for those little neat things i've found out about along the way
+* a tech blog for those little neat things I've found out about along the way
-* a quick portfolio of various projects i've worked on over the years
+* a quick portfolio of various projects I've worked on over the years
 * a little tech challenge to keep me going during travelling.

 Happy reading!